IQVIA-ML/LightGBM.jl/README.md

 The interface models are generally passed to `MLJBase.fit` or `MLJBase.machine` and integrated as part of a larger MLJ pipeline.
 [An example is provided](https://alan-turing-institute.github.io/MLJTutorials/end-to-end/boston-lgbm/)

+## Contributors ✨

+The list of our Contributors can be found [here](https://github.com/IQVIA-ML/LightGBM.jl/blob/master/contributorsAcknowledgment.md).
+Please don't hesitate to add yourself when you contribute.